jmarca/cas_validate/README.md

 slow, and so the test may timeout.
 If this happens, try running with a longer timeout period (`mocha --timeout 50000 test`)

+## Testing XML validation functionality

+By default now, if your CAS server returns user attributes as XML, then these attributes will be parsed and loaded into the environment.

+The test (test/xml_parser.js) )is designed explicitly for my case, where I am passing back `['mail','sn','cn','givenName','groups']` from ldap via CAS.
+If your local CAS server is not passing back these things, then the test will fail for you.
+To help, I am dumping to the console the object returned from parsing.
+If it makes sense to you given your CAS server and given your test user (CAS_USER environment variable), then the test is passing.
+Feel free to fork and create a more general test if you can think of one.

 # Logging

 This package uses [winston](https://github.com/flatiron/winston).
 Not